lhorie/mithril-blog/articles/organizing-components.md

 One may argue that then, the top component is tightly coupled.
 That's true and in fact it's a necessity: there's simply no way to have decoupled components talking to each other without some mechanism that ties them together into a context.
 This is the purpose of the top component.

+Anyways, let's start by creating skeletons for our components.

 ```javascript
 //top level component
 var things = {}